-National organizations (e.g., JARL, REF or DARC) are not eligible for the club competition.

-- Single-operator entries may only contribute to one club.
+- 1. National organizations (e.g., JARL, REF or DARC) are not eligible for the club competition. - 2.
+Single-operator entries may only contribute to one club.
 Multi-operator scores may be allocated to multiple clubs as a percentage of the number of club members participating in the operation.
-The log entry must spell out the full club name (and club allocations if multi-op). - 3.
-A minimum of four logs must be received for a club to be listed in the results.
-Checklog entries are not counted for the club score. - The word "reside" shall be defined as: To dwell permanently or continuously or to occupy a place as a person's fixed, permanent, and principal home for legal purposes.
+The log entry must spell out the full club name (and club allocations if multi-op).

+- 3. A minimum of four logs must be received for a club to be listed in the results.
+Checklog entries are not counted for the club score. - 4.
+The word "reside" shall be defined as: To dwell permanently or continuously or to occupy a place as a person's fixed, permanent, and principal home for legal purposes. - 5.
+Eligible club members may contribute their DXpedition scores to their organization's club entry.